-To help improve and maintain data integrity, the Elections Division personnel monitor CVR data; plan and execute periodic, system-wide, non-discriminatory data maintenance activities as required by the National Voter Registration Act (NVRA); and provide guidance and training to a constantly changing set of local election officials in 500 municipalities.
-As further described in Appendix A, the Secretary of State has become a member of the Electronic Registration Information Center, Inc. (ERIC).
-The ERIC program provides for the periodic sharing of voter information between the ERIC member states to enable list maintenance activities, and the 2022 ERIC-related data maintenance activities are detailed in Appendix A.
+To help improve and maintain data integrity, the Elections Division personnel monitor CVR data; plan and execute periodic, system-wide, non-discriminatory data maintenance activities as required by the National Voter Registration Act (NVRA); and provide guidance and training to a constantly changing set of local election officials in more than 500 municipalities.
+As further described in Appendix A, the Secretary of State is a member of the Electronic Registration Information Center, Inc. (ERIC), which provides for the periodic sharing of voter information between the ERIC member states to enable list maintenance activities.
+2023 ERIC-related data maintenance activities are detailed in Appendix A.

 Although municipal and state users access CVR via the internet, no users have direct access to the application or database servers.
 All user access is strictly controlled via complex passwords and defined user roles and permissions.
 Users connect to the web server, which is accessible via a web link.
 The web server connects to the application server, which is located in the Secretary of State's Data Center and is protected by the state's firewall system.
-Only the application server can access the database via a private network with the database server.
-The database server also is located in the Secretary of State's Data Center.
+Only the application server can access the database via a private network with the database server located in the Secretary of State's Data Center.

 Technology modernization is a vital consideration when it comes to protecting the integrity and security of voter registration information.
-It has been almost sixteen years since the CVR's implementation and the Department has taken steps towards replacing the existing system with a new, more modern software application and database.
+It has been almost seventeen years since the CVR's implementation and the Department has taken steps towards replacing the existing system with a new, more modern software application and database.
 As a result of a Request for Proposals (RFP) issued in October of 2021, a vendor was selected and a contract fully executed on April 15, 2022.
 Since that time, staff from the Elections Division and the Information Services Division have been diligently working to develop the requirements for the new system and test functionality as it is developed.
-We are anticipating implementation of the first phase of this project later this year.
+We anticipate deployment of the new system this year.